IepIweidieng/TJAPlayer3/tja.md

 * Add (unimplemented) *proposal*s from simulator developers.
 * Add separated recommendation for respectively simulator behavior and chart creators and editors.
 Currently, the relevant paragraphs have ambiguous phrasing.
 * Add standardization information, especially the OpenTaiko-OutFox standardization and the direction toward behavior unification.
 Currently, the relevant paragraphs lack clarifications and are misleading.
-* Fix missing and/or unverified information about Project OutFox.
+* Fix missing and/or unverified information about Project OutFox, TaikøNauts, ReTaikoManyGimmicks, mobile simulators.
 * Add a dedicated section for explaining gameplay mechanics.
 * GitHub page file managements
   * Add test TJA files and references for mentioned behaviors for easy re-verification.